By bus or by boat, City Sightseeing eases travel planning and helps groups navigate New York City with ease

 - The Statue of Liberty and Ellis Island.
 Greeting visitors, immigrants, and New York residents alike since 1886, the Statue of Liberty is the symbol of New York and the entire United States.
-The hefty Lady Liberty – she stands 111 feet tall (305 feet with the base) and weighs 450,000 pounds – was designed by French sculptor Frederic Auguste Bartholdi and presented to the United States as a gift from France.
-Nearby sits Ellis Island, the gateway to the US from 1892 to 1956.
-While other ports were used, Ellis Island (currently closed due to Superstorm Sandy damage) is the most well-known; it processed over 12 million entrants into America.
+The hefty Lady Liberty – she stands 151 feet tall (305 feet with the base) and weighs 450,000 pounds – was designed by French sculptor Frederic Auguste Bartholdi and presented to the United States as a gift from France.
+Nearby sits Ellis Island, the gateway to the US from 1892 to 1954.
+While other ports were used, Ellis Island is the most well-known; it processed over 12 million entrants into America.

 - Brooklyn Bridge.
 Built in 1883, this suspension bridge still amazes visitors today.
 It spans the East River and connects the boroughs of Manhattan and Brooklyn.
 The bridge, once the longest of its kind in the world, is an excellent example of neo-Gothic architecture and structural know-how.

 - Freedom Tower, also known as One World Trade Center.
-September 11’s attacks may have changed the world, but they didn’t dampen the spirit of Manhattan’s builders.
+September 11th’s attacks may have changed the world, but they didn’t dampen the spirit of Manhattan’s builders.
 Sitting on part of the site of the former World Trade Center, Freedom Tower is the city’s tallest skyscraper; its slivery form stretches 1,776 feet into the New York sky.
-Also on-site is the National September 11 Memorial, and a museum opens in spring of 2014.
+Also on-site is the National September 11 Memorial & Museum.

 - Empire State Building.
-The darling of New York’s skyline, the Empire State building is recognizable thanks to movies that range from Spider-Man to An Affair to Remember.
-At 103 stories and 1,467 feet, it was the tallest building in the city until the recent completion of One World Trade Center.
+The darling of New York’s skyline, the Empire State Building is recognizable thanks to movies that range from Spider-Man to An Affair to Remember.
+At 102 stories and 1,250 feet, it was the tallest building in the city until the completion of One World Trade Center.
 The World’s Most Famous Office Building has two observation decks and hosts over four million visitors a year.